 Internships must involve collaboration with a host organization to be considered for funding.
-Internships must be unpaid and last a minimum of eight consecutive weeks.
+Internships must be a minimum of eight consecutive weeks.
 In designing an internship, students are encouraged to connect with organizations that are aligned with their academic and/or professional interests.

 Selection criteria will include:

 - the quality of the internship proposal

 - its potential impact on the community it is meant to serve

 - the feasibility of the project, including logistical on-the ground arrangements